 This recipe for Cranberry Apple Chicken Salad is a lunchtime favorite in our house and for good reason.
 This is no ordinary chicken salad.
 Chicken, cranberries, apples, and celery all come together in a sandwich filling that’s creamy but with a little bit of crunch and a hint of sweetness.
 This is a traditional chicken salad recipe with a twist.
 And just loaded with bold bright flavors and full of tasty goodness!
 (Also, if you enjoy tasty homemade sandwich fillings, check out my recipe for zesty Egg Salad with Dill and Horseradish.)

 And what I love about this Cranberry Apple Chicken Salad (beyond its deliciousness), is that it’s a good alternative to deli meat.
 Let’s face it, deli lunch meat is pricey for the good stuff and the cheaper deli meats are loaded with fillers and sodium.
 It’s just not something I make a habit of buying every week.
 So I love that I can make this flavorful but simple chicken salad with staple ingredients I typically have in my pantry and fridge.
 In fact, I like to keep a few cans of chicken in my pantry just for making chicken salad.
-And while this is totally a recipe you can make from canned chicken, but you can also use leftover chicken or even a rotisserie chicken to make this homemade chicken salad, too.
+And while this is definitely a recipe that works perfectly using canned chicken, you could also use leftover chicken or even a rotisserie chicken to make this homemade chicken salad.

 So before we get to the recipe, let’s talk about a few of the ingredients:

 Mayonnaise – Use whatever homemade or store-bought mayonnaise is your favorite.
 If you want to lighten up the recipe, go ahead and use low-fat mayonnaise.